 In less than a decade, we went from cell-phone commercials advertising the ability to send photos or text messages as if it was magic, because it really was an innovative thing, to a time where the idea of owning a cell-phone that can't do those things is unthinkable.

 Strangely enough, while being uglier, costing more to own and operate, and being able to do much less, the cell phones of yesteryear had battery power that could last for nearly a week, even when used heavily.
-Modern smart phones die in mere hours even if with light use.
+Modern smart phones die in mere hours even with light use.
+The modern battery life is largely due to the 'feature war' between smartphone manufacturers, to have the brightest screen, the fastest Internet, the slimmest battery etc.

 If you're too used to DVD and Blu-ray, watching a movie on a VHS tape seems... weird.
 The quality might seem grainy, the sound is lower quality, etc., and there's all sorts of damage that could have been done.
 Plus, having to fast forward if you wanted to see a certain scene... and knowing they weren't that accurate, as most VCR systems would play about a second of silence and then pick up when you fast-forwarded or rewound.